New EnglandFarm Guide

 Strawberry picking guide

-A short, sweet Connecticut guide for chasing June berries, choosing the right farm, and knowing what to check before you drive.
+An updated 2026 Connecticut guide for chasing June berries, choosing the right u-pick farm, and reading same-day field notes before you drive.

 Strawberry picking in Connecticut has a little urgency built in.
 One week the field updates are cautious; a few sunny days later, everyone is trying to get to the rows before the best berries are gone.